 34. A record required under the Iowa financial transaction reporting Act listed in section 529.2, subsection 9.

-35. Records of the Iowa department of public health pertaining to participants in the gambling treatment program except as otherwise provided in this chapter.
+35. Records of the department of health and human services pertaining to participants in the gambling treatment program except as otherwise provided in this chapter.

 36. Records of a law enforcement agency or the state department of transportation regarding the issuance of a driver’s license under section 321.189A.